ethereum/hevm/doc/src/limitations-and-workarounds.md

 specific circumstances of the code.
 In general, we suggest trying to concretize the call to the code, such that only what is truly needed to be symbolic is left symbolic.
 For example, you may be able to force partial cocrete execution via `require()` statements, thereby concretizing the potential symbolic value.
+Similarly, dynamically computed JUMP destinations can be avoided via pre-computed jump tables, etc.

 ## Jumping into symbolic code